-BEIJING (AP) — Uber Technology Ltd.'s main Chinese rival said Monday it is acquiring the U.S. ride-hailing service's China operation in a deal that links the companies following a costly battle to attract riders.
+BEIJING (AP) — Uber Technology Ltd. and its main Chinese competitor are combining their ride-hailing operations in China, ending a costly battle to attract riders.

-Didi Chuxing's announcement marked the latest surrender by a foreign technology brand in the face of intense competition in China.
-Yahoo, eBay and others also have turned over local operations to Chinese partners or withdrawn.
+The announcement Monday marks the latest foreign technology brand to tie up with a local partner in the face of intense competition in China.
+Yahoo, eBay and others have turned over Internet operations to Chinese partners or withdrawn.

-Didi Chuxing said it would take over all of Uber China and operate it as a separate brand.
-It said Uber will receive a stake in Didi Chuxing and Uber founder Travis Kalanick will join the Chinese company's board while Didi Chuxing founder Cheng Wei joins the Uber board.
+Didi Chuxing said it would acquire Uber China and operate it as a separate brand.
+In exchange, Uber said it will receive a 20 percent stake in Didi Chuxing that will make the American company its biggest shareholder.
+Uber founder Travis Kalanick will join the Chinese company's board while Didi Chuxing founder Cheng Wei joins the Uber board.

 "This agreement with Uber will set the mobile transportation industry on a healthier, more sustainable path of growth at a higher level," Cheng said in a statement.

-Ride-hailing services in China have grown fast but suffered heavy losses as they fought to attract customers.
+Ride-hailing services in China have grown rapidly but suffered heavy losses.
 Kalanick told the Canadian technology platform BetaKit in February the company was losing $1 billion a year in China.

 Didi was formed by the February 2015 merger of competing ride-hailing services launched by Chinese Internet giants Tencent Holdings Ltd. and Alibaba Group following a similar battle for customers.

-Monday's announcement came after the Chinese government on Thursday announced its first rules for the ride-hailing industry, confirming the legal status of the industry after repeated run-ins with regulators.
+Monday's announcement came after the Chinese government on Thursday announced its first rules for the ride-hailing industry, confirming its legal status after repeated run-ins with regulators.

 Uber, headquartered in San Francisco, operates in more than 60 Chinese cities and plans to increase to more than 100 by the end of 2016.